Managing backups in Yandex MPP Analytics for PostgreSQL

 --name: Cluster name. -

 --environment: Environment:PRESTABLE: For testing purposes.
-The prestable environment is similar to the production environment and likewise covered by the SLA, but it is the first to get new features, improvements, and bug fixes.
-In the prestable environment, you can test new versions for compatibility with your application.PRODUCTION: For stable versions of your apps.
+The prestable environment is similar to the production environment and likewise covered by an SLA, but it is the first to get new features, improvements, and bug fixes.
+In the prestable environment, you can test the new versions for compatibility with your application.PRODUCTION: For stable versions of your apps.

 -